cybertk/generator-swift-framework/CONTRIBUTING.md

 ```
 ## Update Templates

-If you want to update existing Xcode Template Project, you can open it by running the following command from the cloned directory:
+If you want to update existing Xcode Template Project, you can open it in Xcode by running the following command from the cloned directory:

 ```bash
 gulp open-template-project
 ```

 Then, you can changed everything you want, the Template Project is just a normal Xcode project.
-It can be built, tested.
+It can be built, tested and anything available in Xcode.

 When you finished your changes to the Template Project, you need **templatify** the Template Project by closing the Xcode and then run the following command: